gilbertek/shortly/README.md

 Deployable on heroku

 # How you came up with the short URL scheme
-The first iteration just return the primary key as string to the user.

 # Future improvements you would make with more time
-Work on generating a more valid short url